 The Association went into a permanent organization by electing Rev. Ben Fisher, moderator, and Rev. S. B. Metcalf, clerk-treasurer.

 Rev. Ben Fisher took his seat by reading the rules of order.
+A letter from Bro.
+Martin Redding was read and the clerk was instructed to answer it.

-He appointed the following committees:
+The Moderator appointed the following committees: